WASViking Docs

 Where it lives in the portal

 Inventory → Supply Chain Intel is the operator view.
-The page lists matches with filters by ecosystem, severity, status (open, acknowledged, suppressed, fixed), and source SBOM.
+The page lists matches with filters by ecosystem, severity, and status (open, acknowledged, suppressed, fixed), a CISA KEV badge, and an EPSS exploitability column.
 Each row drills into:

 • Advisory details (CVE / GHSA / KEV linkage, references, sanitized description).